benyaminl/merkle-test/README.md

 ## Number 2

+### Database Structure
+To do the migration, there are a file in `number2/models/migration.ts`, please run this before, so it will add the table to the db by `ts-node number2/models/migration.ts`.
+If this process isn't done first, the sql will throw exception, and the app will exit by itself (it's a ts/javascript, we need container to handle this :/)

+## Database Connection
+Please copy paste `number2/env.example` to `number2/.env`, and change the config to appropriate value on your local database auth credential.

+### How to run ?

 The code is in folder `number2/index.ts`.
 To run please use `ts-node` and do `npm install first`
 ```
 # if globbaly